Don’t Quit Your Day Job

 This is what I teach at my two hour workshop called, appropriately enough, DON’T QUIT YOUR DAY JOB.
 Using my experience as a case study, I lead participants in a wide-ranging class that covers the creative process, equipment, marketing, film festivals, and funding.

 You won’t become a filmmaker in two hours, but you will leave having a real sense of how you can become one.
 And, if I’ve done my job right, you’ll be fired-up to start shooting right away.

 SCHEDULING & MORE INFO

-I typically give DON’T QUIT YOUR DAY JOB as a two-hour workshop on a fee-paid basis.
+I typically give DON’T QUIT YOUR DAY JOB as a two-hour workshop.
 It’s suitable for all ages and I’ve taught groups as small as ten and as large as sixty.
 The workshop is based on my experiences but oriented to the needs and interests of the attendees, so no two workshops are exactly alike.

 If you’d like to host a workshop, contact me.

 “An authentically self-taught independent filmmaker, J.P.
 Chan has thrown all his expertise into a nicely packaged DIY workshop for aspiring filmmakers of all skill levels.
 His presentation is accessible, honest and provides indispensable information from the point of view of a filmmaker who truly learned his craft by just jumping into it.”

 – Rose Pergament, DisOrient Film Festival of Oregon